Professor of Law

 Josh’s bankruptcy scholarship has been cited in judicial opinions, law review articles, legal treatises, a report from the RAND Institute for Civil Justice, court filings, and other sources.
 One reviewer described his work as “exhaustively researched and meticulously and persuasively argued.”

 Grades in law school are critically important.
-They often determine scholastic honors, placement prospects, and career paths.
+They determine scholastic honors and they impact placement prospects and career paths.
 Thus, it is essential that we award grades fairly.
 My articles focus on identifying the protocols that law schools should implement to accomplish that end.

-Josh’s most substantial service project to date was the reform of the law school’s grading policy, mentioned above.
-As a result of this work, Josh was nominated for the law school’s Faculty Excellence Award for Excellence in Public Service.
+Josh’s most substantial service projects to date are (1) the reform of the law school’s grading policy in 2011, mentioned above, and (2) his numerous activities in defense of academic freedom and tenure throughout the University of Arkansas System.
+The latter work resulted in Josh winning the law school’s Faculty Excellence Award for Public Service in 2021.
 Josh is also a member of the board of directors of a public interest organization, has served on several bar association committees, and has made numerous public presentations.
-He has also been quoted in the local and national press nearly three hundred times as an expert on bankruptcy law, constitutional law, civil procedure, contracts, and other legal topics.
-Finally, Josh is the faculty advisor for several student organizations here at the law school including the Student Bar Association.
+He has been quoted in the local and national press nearly three hundred times as an expert on bankruptcy law, constitutional law, civil procedure, contracts, and other legal topics.
+Josh is the faculty advisor for several student organizations here at the law school including the Student Bar Association.
+He has also performed more than five hundred of hours of pro bono legal services.
+Finally, Josh has worked on numerous bills and proposed constitutional amendments pending before the Arkansas state legislature.

 Josh graduated magna cum laude from the New York University School of Law and was named to the Order of the Coif.
 He also served as the Legal Theory Editor for the New York University Review of Law and Social Change while a student.
 After graduation, he was a law clerk to the Honorable Suzanne B. Conlon, United States District Judge for the Northern District of Illinois.
 Josh then served as a litigation associate at two Chicago law firms—Mayer Brown and Freeborn & Peters.
 At those firms, he worked on a wide variety of cases, including products liability, bankruptcy, antitrust, and business tort disputes.
 “I enjoyed the practice of law,” Josh explains.
 “The work was intellectually challenging, exciting, and often a great deal of fun.
 And achieving a positive result for one’s clients is extremely rewarding.
 While academia is a better fit for me, I would have been quite happy spending the rest of my career engaged in the full-time practice of law.”